maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 `PAUSE` stops execution of the program for *aexp* *jiffies*.
 In RetroBASIC, a jiffy is a 60th of a second.

-The DEC EduSystem BASIC uses `SLEEP` instead, and the time is specified in sections.
-The manual is not entirely clear on what happens during a `SLEEP`, BASIC-PLUS states that it "is used to dismiss the currently running program for the number of seconds...
+The DEC EduSystem BASIC uses `SLEEP` instead of `PAUSE`, and the time is specified in seconds, not jiffies.
+The manual is not entirely clear on what happens during a `SLEEP`; BASIC-PLUS states that it "is used to dismiss the currently running program for the number of seconds...
 At the end of this period the program is again runnable."
 This appears to mean that the program does not pause and wait, but gives up its time to other programs on the system.

 #### Notes: